-Change Auditor produces information about changes to critical resources such as Active Directory, Exchange or files on file servers.
+Change Auditor produces information about what is happening to critical resources such as Active Directory, Exchange or files on file servers, or in cloud environments such as Azure and Office 365.
 Generally, whenever you are looking for an answer to the question "What changed in the environment?" in IT Security Search, the data is likely provided by Change Auditor.